Close

 Aerodynamics

 The car has two main downforce trim levels: standard and low.
 The standard downforce configuration is used for the majority of tracks, and the low downforce configuration is used for tracks such as Le Mans or maybe Monza.
-Within these two main configurations, there are various options to adjust the downforce to find the perfect balance between top speed on the straights and good grip through the corners.

 The two main areas to focus on when setting up the car’s aerodynamics it the rear wing angle and the front dive planes.
 The rear wing angle can be adjusted by increasing the number to add more downforce and also lowering the number to remove downforce.
-This wing adjustment makes the biggest difference in overall grip in medium to high-speed corners.
-The front dive planes are for adding some front-end grip and helps with eliminating high-speed understeer.

 Steering and Cornering

-The P217 has wonderfully responsive steering that provides detailed feedback to the driver.
-The car reacts very quickly to steering input but does not like being thrown around.
-It’s best to drive the P217 very smoothly without aggressive steering inputs.
 Being aggressive with the wheel or throttle may cause the traction control to trigger, which can cause a large loss in lap time.
-The steering wheel has a set of rev lights with two triangular clusters of lights on either side that indicates if the TC is currently engaged or not.
-It’s preferable that these lights remain off since every time they come on to help you catch a slide or sudden oversteer, it automatically removes some throttle input and reduces your forward momentum.
+The steering wheel has a set of rev lights with two triangular clusters of lights on either side that indicate if the TC is currently engaged or not.

 As mentioned before, the Dallara P217 prefers a smooth driving style.
 Therefore, it’s important that you focus your energies on being more consistent than outright single-lap pace.